 On October 6, 2015, we entered into an agreement to acquire all of the issued and outstanding common shares of Canexus Corporation by way of a court approved plan of arrangement.
-We terminated that agreement on June 30, 2016, and notified Canexus Corporation that we had terminated the agreement because they had breached the arrangement agreement, failed to remedy the breach, and that we were seeking a \$25-million termination fee.
+On June 30, 2016, we notified Canexus Corporation that (a) we had terminated the agreement effective June 30, 2016 because it had breached the arrangement agreement, (b) failed to remedy the breach, and (c) that we were seeking a \$25-million termination fee.

-On July 12, 2016, we began a legal proceeding in the Court of Queen's Bench of Alberta to recover the \$25 million termination fee from Canexus Corporation, and filed a statement of defense to Canexus Corporation's claim for a reverse termination fee of \$25 million from Superior.
+On July 12, 2016, we began a legal proceeding in the Court of Queen's Bench of Alberta to recover the \$25 million termination fee from Canexus Corporation, and filed a statement of defence to Canexus Corporation's claim (filed on July 5, 2016) for a reverse termination fee of \$25 million from Superior.